pal03377/master-thesis/thesis.typ

 // * The *Clustering Service* uses the Hierarchical Density-Based Spatial Clustering (HDBSCAN) clustering algorithm to create clusters of the embedded segments.
 // * The Load Balancer sends the segments and clusters to Artemis using the callback URL, where they are stored in the database
 // - When a tutor starts assessing a student's submission, the Athena-CoFee subsystem within Artemis will suggest feedback on segments close to other ones in the same cluster based on feedback given on the other segments within the cluster.

-// TODO: add more detail

 The current system under investigation is named Athena but is occasionally referred to as Athene outside of this work.
 This system acts as a "reference implementation" for a distinctive approach to dispensing automatic feedback, known as CoFee (@cofee).
-We will call this system Athena-CoFee to avoid confusion with the newly proposed Athena system.
+We will call this system _Athena-CoFee_ to avoid confusion with the newly proposed Athena system.
 Athena-CoFee is integrated into the existing Learning Management System (LMS) Artemis, functioning as a service dedicated to segmenting and clustering test exercise submissions.
+As shown in @athenaCoFeeArchitecture, the current system provides three services to Artemis (Segmentation, Embedding, and Clustering).
+It currently does not create feedback suggestions itself, but only provides the data required for the generation.
+The feedback suggestions are created directly in Artemis.
+This approach limits the extensibility of Athena.

+#figure(
+  image("figures/subsystem-decomposition-cofee-old.svg", width: 60%),
+  caption: [Architecture of Athena-CoFee, taken from~@cofee], ) <athenaCoFeeArchitecture>

 When a predetermined exercise deadline arrives, a sequence of events unfolds.
 Artemis LMS sends a list of submissions to the Load Balancer within Athena-CoFee, including a callback URL for subsequent use (@atheneLoadBalancer).
 This Load Balancer distributes the tasks among several different services.